barefootcoder/VCtools/doc/action-cheatsheet.md

 * %remote_branches
 * %tags

-There are also some other things which act like info methods:
+There are also some other internal things which act like info methods:

 * %running_nested
 * %project